tekknolagi/styx/grammar/README.md

 ### Grammar

-This D project is used to design Yatol Grammar.
+This D project is used to design STYX Grammar.

 #### Prerequisites